BhallaLab/HOSS/README.md

 4. Optionally, it modifies parameters in the model, as required by the optimization routine.

-It is this *score* which the HOSS script uses as the objective function for its optimization.
+It is this *score* which the HOSS script uses to compute the value of the objective function for its optimization.

 Note that FindSim is agnostic to model type, and hence so is HOSS.
 At present they can work with HillTau and MOOSE models.